What and who is…

 Inhabitants of Edom before the Edomites

-- Kingdom of Judah (northwest border)
+- Northwest border: Kingdom of Judah

-- kingdom of Moab (northeast border)
+- Northeast border: kingdom of Moab

-- Nabatu tribes (Nabataeans) to the east
+- East: Nabatu tribes (Nabataeans)

-More information
+More Information

 - The Land of Uz